-In his setting-the-scene presentation for the second panel, Anton Hemerijck (Professor of Political Science and Sociology and Director of Research, Department of Political and Social Sciences, European University Institute, EUI) emphasised the critical role of the welfare state in maintaining Europe's long-term economic competitiveness, especially regarding the Letta and Draghi reports.
-He underscored that although these reports acknowledge the necessity of a strong welfare state, they frequently overlook the ways in which the welfare system might enhance productivity and competitiveness.
-Hemerijck contended that the transition from prioritising labour cost reduction to enhancing productivity, exemplified by Draghi's strategy, symbolises a turning point.
-Nevertheless, he contended that both papers fail to articulate the optimal welfare state model for achieving these strategic objectives, especially with an ageing demographic.
+In his setting-the-scene presentation for the second panel, Anton Hemerijck (Professor of Political Science and Sociology and Director of Research, Department of Political and Social Sciences, European University Institute, EUI) emphasised the critical role of the welfare state in maintaining Europe's long-term economic competitiveness, especially in light of the recent Letta and Draghi reports.
+He underscored that although these reports acknowledge the imperative for a strong welfare state, they overlook the many ways in which the welfare system might enhance productivity and competitiveness.
+Hemerijck argued that the transition from prioritising labour cost reduction to enhancing productivity, exemplified by Draghi's strategy, symbolises a turning point.
+Nevertheless, he contended that both reports fail to articulate the optimal welfare state model for achieving these strategic objectives, especially with an ageing demographic.